buhanec/cloudify-flexiant-plugin/README.md

 ![Account Image](https://i.imgur.com/M7En9W4.png)

-* `net_type`: check [Flexiant documentation](http://docs.flexiant.com/display/DOCS/Introduction+to+Flexiant+Cloud+Orchestrator) for available types, currently only `IP` is supported without manual configuration and without tweaks to the plugin.
 * `server_type`: on the CP select Add Server and select the VDC in which your image is contained.
 The `server_type` can be any of your Configuration options (in the given image it is `0.5 GB / 1 CPU`:

 ![Configuration Image](https://i.imgur.com/Sl6cwVF.png)